 One of the most common questions prospective immigrants ask is: “Will I need a car in Canada?”

-Canadians like their cars, and the bigger the better although the trend is slowly changing due to higher gas prices (gas is currently around $1.20 per liter in Ottawa).
+Canadians like their cars, and the bigger the better although the trend is slowly changing due to higher gas prices (gas is currently around $1.20 per litre in Ottawa).
 These days, you can even see a lot more of those new smart cars, usually more fuel-efficient and city-friendly than massive gas-guzzler Hummer and other trucks people favoured just a few years ago.

 You will also notice that Canadians do take care of their vehicle.
-They decorate it with bumper stickers, sometime splurge on a vanity plate, and take car maintenance seriously—check the lineup at Canadian Tire on any ay of the week!
+They decorate it with bumper stickers, sometime splurge on a vanity plate, and take car maintenance seriously—check the lineup at Canadian Tire on any day of the week!

 Alternative modes of transportation, such as bicycling or relying on public transit, are always an option.
 In bigger cities, public transportation does exist and it’s not too bad—but not nearly as cheap and convenient as in many parts of the world.
 To give you an example, it takes me about fifteen minutes to drive from my place to Parliament Hill in Ottawa.
 The same trip by bus, including walking to the bus stop, takes between 40 minutes and an hour.
-As for bicycling, it’s not always as easy as it sound.
+As for bicycling, it’s not always as easy as it sounds.
 Cities were designed for cars, not for pedestrians or bicycles, and bike lanes are not that common.
 Bicycling in the winter takes some time to get used to (and some serious gear).

 Car sharing cooperatives or companies are also getting more popular.
 They offer access to a car when you need it, without the cost, hassles and pollution of ownership.
 You can rent a vehicle for just a few hours—perfect for an occasional user.